Sun Wukong: Book of Mortals

-Peach of Immortality
+The Peaches of Immortality

-Soon after the Ten Kings complain to the Jade Emperor, the Court of Heaven appoints Sun Wukong as "Keeper of the Heavenly Horses," a fancy name for a stable boy.
-Angered by this, Wukong rebels and the Havoc in Heaven begins.
-During the Havoc in Heaven, Wukong is assigned to be the "Guardian of the Heavenly Peach Garden."
-The garden includes three types of peaches, each of which grant over 3,000 years of life.
-The first type blooms every three thousand years; anyone who eats it will become immortal, and their body will become both light and strong.
-The second type blooms every six thousand years; anyone who eats it will be able to fly and enjoy eternal youth.
-The third type blooms every nine thousand years; anyone who eats it will become "eternal as heaven and earth, as long-lived as the sun and moon."
+Soon after the Ten Kings complained to the Jade Emperor, the Court of Heaven appoints Sun Wukong as "Keeper of the Heavenly Horses", a fancy name for a stable boy.
+Angered by this, Wukong rebels, and the Havoc in Heaven begins.
+During the Havoc in Heaven, Wukong is assigned to be the "Guardian of the Heavenly Peach Garden".
+The garden includes three types of peaches, each of which grants over 3,000 years of life.
+The first type blooms every three thousand years.
+Anyone who eats it will become immortal, and their body will become both light and strong.
+The second type blooms every six thousand years.
+Anyone who eats it will be able to fly and enjoy eternal youth.

+The third type blooms every nine thousand years.
+Anyone who eats it will become "eternal as heaven and earth, as long-lived as the sun and moon".
 While serving as the guardian, Wukong does not hesitate to eat the peaches, thus granting him immortality and the abilities that come with the peaches.
 If Wukong had not been appointed as the Guardian of the Heavenly Peach Garden, he would not have eaten the Peaches of Immortality and would not have gained another level of immortality.

 Heavenly Wine

 Because of Wukong's rebellious antics, Wukong is not considered as an important celestial deity and is thus not invited to the Queen Mother of the West's royal banquet.
 After finding out that every other important deity was invited, Wukong impersonates one of the deities that was invited and shows up early to see why the banquet is important.
 He immediately is distracted by the aroma of the wine and decides to steal and drink it.
-The heavenly wine has the ability to turn anyone who drinks it to an immortal.
+The heavenly wine has the ability to turn anyone who drinks it into an immortal.

 Pills of Longevity

-While drunk from the heavenly wine, Wukong stumbles into Laozi's alchemy lab, where he finds Laozi's pills of longevity, known as "The Immortals' Greatest Treasure."
+While drunk from the heavenly wine, Wukong stumbles into Laozi's alchemy lab, where he finds Laozi's pills of longevity, known as "The Immortals' Greatest Treasure".
 Filled with curiosity about the pills, Wukong eats a gourd of them.
 Those who eat the pills will become immortal.
 If Wukong had not been drunk from the heavenly wine, he would not have stumbled into Laozi's alchemy lab and eaten the pills of longevity.